Accelerating first-principles molecular-dynamics thermal conductivity calculations for complex systems

 For solids with negligible mass transport (such as ionic diffusion) it is reasonable to exclude the convective component of the heat flux in equation~\eqref{e_hflux} to substantially reduce the noise in the HFACF while not affecting the resulting thermal conductivity \cite{Nagoya2022, Zhang2023}.
-A more generally applicable approach to reduce the noise is exploiting the gauge invariance of the heat flux \cite{ercole_gauge_2016} to remove the parts not contributing to the thermal conductivity.
+It should be stressed that this is an approximation also for crystals and does lead to minor differences compared to the consideration of the full heat flux.
+A more rigorous approach would involve the consideration of bounded displacements with respect to equilibrium positions \cite{langer_heat_2023}.
+However, we will focus on an even more generally applicable approach to reduce the noise, which consists in exploiting the gauge invariance of the heat flux \cite{ercole_gauge_2016} to remove the parts not contributing to the thermal conductivity.
 This is done by subtracting the contribution from the time average of the atomic virial $S_i$ from the total heat flux \cite{knoop_ab_2022}.

-While gauge fixing can be applied to the total flux including the convective contribution, which is essential to consider for fluids, we perform the gauge fixing strictly to the potential flux.

 Equation~\eqref{e_hflux} is straightforward to compute for legacy pair potentials.
 In contrast, difficulties can arise for many-body potentials due to the lack of a univocal scheme to apportion parts of the total potential energy to each atom.
 Many modern MLIPs are actually well suited for this task, as they model the total system energy as a sum of atomic terms.
 While these atomic pseudoenergies carry no specific physical meaning, it has been shown in the context of the aforementioned gauge invariance that the thermal transport coefficients are independent of the partition of the energies among atoms \cite{ercole_gauge_2016}.
 However, for message-passing MLIPs, where atoms exchange information with atoms beyond their immediate neighborhood as defined by a cutoff radius, this becomes computationally much more involved.
-This problem was previously addressed introducing a computationally efficient solution based on automatic differentiation to compute the potential term.\cite{langer_heat_2023, langer_stress_2023} This solution requires the expansion of the simulation cell to directly include all atoms within an effective cutoff including all message passing layers.
+This problem was previously addressed introducing a computationally efficient solution based on automatic differentiation to compute the potential term.\cite{langer_heat_2023, langer_stress_2023} This solution requires the expansion of the simulation cell to directly include all atoms within an effective cutoff including all message-passing layers.
 The potential term of the heat flux is then reformed to